matrixdekoder/Mobile-Architecture/ios/ios_mvvm_swift/README.md

     - ViewModel: The class which **stores Fragment' local state** and can **access Repositories to get data source**.

 * **Modules folder**:
-  - Containing API modules for a sigle responsibility such as: service, social login api, v.v...
+  - Containing API modules for a single responsibility such as: service, social login api, v.v...

 * **Providers folder**:
   - Containing ViewModelProvider classes which **store global state**, can **access Repositories to get data source** and **is accessed from 2 or features**